simbarras/celeritas-docs/conference-papers/snowmass-2020/white-paper/wp-abstract.md

 computational capacity on
 many fronts including Monte Carlo (MC) detector simulation.
-In order to alleviate this impending computational bottleneck, the _Celeritas_ MC particle transport code uses the new generation of heterogeneous computer architectures, including the exascale computing power of DOE's
+In order to alleviate this impending computational bottleneck, the _Celeritas_ MC particle transport code is designed to leverage the new generation of heterogeneous computer architectures, including the exascale computing power of DOE's
 Leadership Computing Facilities (LCFs), to model targeted HEP detector problems at the full fidelity of Geant4.